-Lumpiang Sariwa (Fresh Spring Rolls) are the fresh, unfried version of lumpia filled with stir-fried vegetables wrapped in crêpes or thin pancakes.
-They are topped with crushed peanuts and served with a sweet garlic soy sauce.
+Lumpiang Sariwa is the fresh, unfried version of lumpia filled with sautéed vegetables wrapped in crêpes or thin pancakes.
+This fresh spring roll is topped with crushed peanuts and served with a sweet garlic soy-based sauce.

 Jump to: